Libby Birch

-Libby Birch (born 3 December 1997) is an Australian rules footballer who plays for Melbourne in the AFL Women's (AFLW).
-She played the first 3 seasons of AFLW for the Western Bulldogs.
+Libby Birch (born 3 December 1997) is an Australian rules footballer who plays for North Melbourne in the AFL Women's (AFLW).
+She previously played for the Western Bulldogs and Melbourne.
 She previously played netball and captained Victoria at the National Netball Championships.
 Birch is currently studying a Physiotherapy degree at La Trobe University.
 In 2016, Birch switched from netball to Australian rules football and was recruited by the Western Bulldogs as a rookie after having only played football for three months for the Darebin Falcons in the VFL Women's.

 Sporting background

 In April 2016, Birch won a silver medal for netball when Victoria finished runners-up at the under 21 national championships.
 After the tournament, Daisy Pearce from the Darebin Falcons made contact with Birch and invited her to trial for the inaugural AFL Women's season.
 Prior to 18 June 2016, she had never kicked a football but only ten weeks later, Birch played and won a VFL Women's premiership with her team, Darebin.
 In 2015, she had also won the Victorian Netball League grand final (championship division) with Boroondarah Express.